lulav/LRS_Documentation/docs_tutorials/mass_spring_damper/mass_spring_damper.md

 ## CITROS Usage

 ### CITROS Installation
-First of all, to use all the powerfull CITROS features usage requires CITROS installation: follow the instructions on the CITROS CLI [documentation](https://citros.io/doc/docs_cli/)
+First of all, to use all the powerful CITROS features usage requires CITROS installation: follow the instructions on the CITROS CLI [documentation](https://citros.io/doc/docs_cli/)

 ### Configuring The Project